Home Politics and Current Affairs Understanding the Citizenship Amendment Act (CAA)

 Concerns in the Northeast:

-States in the , such as Assam and Tripura, have expressed apprehensions regarding the potential demographic changes and resource allocation implications of the CAA.
+States in the Northeast, such as Assam and Tripura, have expressed apprehensions regarding the potential demographic changes and resource allocation implications of the CAA.
 Indigenous communities fear losing their cultural identity and livelihoods to an influx of migrants from neighboring countries.

 Political Perspectives: